fubuki75/fast-pegasus/README.md

 In addition to the implementation details mentioned in fastT5, here we discuss about `past_key_values`
 * Why do the transformers models maintain `past_key_values`?

-`past_key_values` is a common technique adopted in transformers models. like T5, Bart and Pegasus.
+`past_key_values` is a common technique adopted in transformers models, like T5, Bart and Pegasus.
 According to the [official documentations](https://huggingface.co/docs/transformers/main/en/model_doc/t5#transformers.T5ForConditionalGeneration.forward.past_key_values):

 `past_key_values` `(tuple(tuple(torch.FloatTensor))` of length `config.n_layers` with each tuple having 4 tensors of shape `(batch_size, num_heads, sequence_length - 1, embed_size_per_head)`) — Contains precomputed key and value hidden states of the attention blocks.
 Can be used to speed up decoding.